Salford Student House

 Salford student housing is usually way more affordable than living right in the heart of Manchester.
 Plus, you’ll be vibing with the cheapest public transport in the UK, loads of social stuff going on, and honestly, more food options than you’ll know what to do with, both for cooking and eating out.
 Since Salford’s got its own uni (shoutout University of Salford), most local students go there, but loads also commute easily to UoM and MMU, it’s actually closer than Withington.

 Salford’s got loads going on, but it’s also a solid spot to look after your health and wellbeing.
-You’ve got five main parks — like Buile Hill, Peel Park, and Albert Park, so there’s plenty of green space to chill, go for a walk, or get your steps in.
-If the gym’s more your thing, there are a bunch to choose from too: PureGym, JD Gyms, Clarendon Leisure Centre, and the Sports Centre, which even has a 25m pool if you’re into swimming.
+You’ve got five main parks like Buile Hill, Peel Park, and Albert Park, so there’s plenty of green space to chill, go for a walk, or get your steps in.
+If the gym’s more your thing, there are a bunch to choose from too including PureGym, JD Gyms, Clarendon Leisure Centre, and the Sports Centre, which even has a 25m pool if you’re into swimming.
+If you are looking for some green space in Manchester or Salford, click here to check out the best parks in the Area.

 View Our Salford Student Houses